-- Battle-Rebels overtake territory A fight where rebels win control of the location in which fighting takes place. - Battle-Government regains territory A fight in which the government regains control of the location in which fighting takes place from another group. - Riots/Protests Protest describes a demonstration against a government institution or policy in which the participants are not violent.
-Riot describes a violent form of protest, or a spontaneous, disorganised act of violence against property or people by a mob. - Violence against civilians An attack in which any armed / violent group targets unarmed civilians / non-combatants.
+- Battle-Non-state actors overtake territory A fight where non-state actors, such as rebels, win control of the location in which fighting takes place; - Battle-Government regains territory A fight in which the government regains control of the location in which fighting takes place from another group; - Riots/Protests Protest describes a demonstration against a government institution or policy in which the participants are not violent.
+Riot describes a violent form of protest, or a spontaneous, disorganised act of violence against property or people by a mob; - Violence against civilians An attack in which any armed / violent group targets unarmed civilians / noncombatants; - Remote violence Remote violence describes an attack in which the perpetrators are spatially removed from the target of the attack.
+Examples include IEDs, drone activity, air strikes and mortar attacks.
+Remote violence can be against people or infrastructure and so the category is still applied when an attack does not result in casualties.